 Batch or continuous production may also require robots and automated production equipment.
 Costs will depend on the processes you need – a simple automated welder will cost a few tens of thousands of pounds for mild steel, but considerably more if you need the same components in magnesium or titanium.

 New and exotic materials may even need new types of production machinery developed to work them.

-Developing a new production machines might require a loan or even grant funding, but Asset finance - hire purchase and leasing - can help put virtually any type of conventional production equipment within your reach.
+Developing new production machines might require a loan or even grant funding, but Asset Finance - Hire Purchase and leasing - can help put virtually any type of conventional production equipment within your reach.

 Hire Purchase or HP

 HP lets you spread the cost of buying the equipment you will use for the long term.